Working in Japan?

 If you are a self-employed person working in Japan, you need to enroll in the National Health Insurance Plan (kokumin kenko hoken) at your nearest government office.
 This is the same place where you completed all the details for your Resident Card.
 Your health insurance premium varies according to your income level and the number of people living in your household.

-However, public healthcare only reimburses 70% of most medical expenses.
+However, in most cases public healthcare only reimburses 70% of most medical expenses.
 For children under three the figure is slightly higher, and it can be expected that 80% of the total healthcare cost will be recouped.
 Various medical treatments are not paid for at all.
 You might consider taking out additional health insurance from a private company.

 Every person aged 20–59 and living in Japan must usually enter into the National Pension Plan, regardless of their nationality.
 The National Pension Plan (kokumin nenkin) is supposed to guarantee residents of Japan a basic income in their old age or in case of disability.

 All full-time employees working for a Japanese company with more than five employees will automatically become a part of the Employee Pension Insurance.
 It does not matter whether they are Japanese citizens or expatriates.

 If your home country doesn’t have a social security agreement with Japan but has a comparable state pension plan, you might be required to pay contributions in both countries.
 This depends on the exact nature of your employment in Japan, your length of stay, and general regulations in your country of origin.

 The application of social security agreements to the situation of individual expats can be rather complicated.
-It is always best to get in touch with the pension office in your country before moving to Japan and ask for advice.
+It is always best to get in touch with the pension office in your country before you move to Japan and ask for advice.

 Of course, most private pension plans and retirement provisions (e.g. life insurance, pension funds, investing in real estate, etc.) do not fall under the rule for national pension schemes.
 You should rather contact your investment manager or an advisor from your bank to learn more.